rglyons/Server/README.md

 ## Running Locally

 1. Download and install [Node.js]( https://nodejs.org/en/download/)
-2. Update Node.js to v6.11.0, which is the latest LTS (Long Term Support) version of Node.js
+2. Update Node.js to v6.11.1, which is the latest LTS (Long Term Support) version of Node.js
  - [install](https://github.com/creationix/nvm#installation) nvm
- - run `nvm install 6`.
+ - run `nvm install 6.11.1`.
 This should install v6.11.0.
+ - run `nvm use 6.11.1`.

 3. Export the PORT and DATABASE_URL environment variables from the *.env* file by running `set -o allexport; source .env; set +o allexport`
 4. Run `npm run-script dev` (This command runs the *dev* script defined in *package.json*)